unixboy/ubuntu-stuff/1iscsi.rst

-Using iSCSI On Ubuntu 10.04 (Initiator And Target) Version 1.0
+** Using iSCSI On Ubuntu 10.04 (Initiator And Target)
-Author: Falko Timme
- Follow me on Twitter

 This guide explains how you can set up an iSCSI target and an iSCSI initiator (client), both running Ubuntu 10.04.
 The iSCSI protocol is a storage area network (SAN) protocol which allows iSCSI initiators to use storage devices on the (remote) iSCSI target using normal ethernet cabling.
 To the iSCSI initiator, the remote storage looks like a normal, locally-attached hard drive.
-I do not issue any guarantee that this will work for you!

 1 Preliminary Note

 I'm using two Ubuntu 10.04 servers here: